elastic/integrations/packages/azure/docs/adlogs.md

 ### signinlogs

-This is the `signinlogs` dataset of the Kubernetes package.
-It will collect any sign-in events that have been streamed through an azure event hub.
+The `signinlogs` dataset of the Kubernetes package will collect any sign-in events that have been streamed through an azure event hub.

 An example event for `signinlogs` looks as following: